-Setup the SIMFLT and SIMTRS bits.
-Select the clock source and Master mode using the SIM2~SIM0 bits in the SIMC0 control register.
+Setup the SPIMWIRE bit in the SIMC0 control register to select either the 3-wire connection mode or 4-wire connection mode.
+Setup the SIMFLT and SIMTRS bits if the SIMWIRE is high.
+Select the SPI Master mode and clock source using the SIM2~SIM0 bits in the SIMC0 control register.

-Setup the CSEN bit and setup the MLS bit to choose if the data is MSB or LSB first, this must be same as the Slave device.
+Setup the CSEN bit and setup the MLS bit to choose if the data is MSB or LSB first, this setting must be the same with the Slave devices.